MdJafirAshraf/login-and-registration-system-using-flask-mongodb/README.md

 # login-and-registration-system-using-mongodb

-This is Login and Registration system using HTML, CSS, JS and MongoDB
+## Intrduction

+It is a simple login and registration application.
+This application is developed in HTML, CSS, JS, Python Flask and MongoDB.
+The project aims to understand how MongoDB works in real-time applications.